thesteganos/pydantic-ai/docs/output.md

 Both `AgentRunResult` and `StreamedRunResult` are generic in the data they wrap, so typing information about the data returned by the agent is preserved.

-A run ends when a plain text response is received (assuming no output type is specified or `str` is one of the allowed options), or when the model responds with one of the structured output types by calling a special output tool.
+A run ends when a plain text response is received (assuming no output type is specified or `str` is one of the allowed options), or when the model responds with one of the structured output types.
 A run can also be cancelled if usage limits are exceeded, see [Usage Limits](agents.md#usage-limits).

 Here's an example using a Pydantic model as the `output_type`, forcing the model to respond with data matching our specification: